Megumi Yokota: History

+Sakie Yokota later said she couldn't discuss Kim in detail, but emphasized that they promised to meet again if Megumi and the other abductees ever return to Japan.

 Thae Yong-ho's revelations

 Thae Yong-ho, North Korea's former Deputy Ambassador to the United Kingdom who defected to the South, claimed in his book Passcode to the Third Floor Secretariat that the controversy regarding the return of Yokota's remains was unexpected by Kim Jong Il and caused significant infighting between the ministry and Kim Jong Il's staff, leading Vice-Minister for Foreign Affairs Kang Sok-ju to demand an explanation.
 The Japanese Affairs Department of the Foreign Ministry internally published a report:

 Yokota Megumi died of a mental illness at the No. 49 Hospital [A special type of Psychiatric Institutions located in remote areas reserved for severe illnesses].
 When the abduction issue became part of Japanese-DPRK talks, the party ordered her remains to be found.
 There were no accurate records kept about Megumi at the No. 49 Hospital, however.
 She died at a time when those who died at the hospital were buried in a mountain behind the hospital without even a funeral.
 The hospital authorities were put in a difficult spot.
 The authorities relied simply on the memory of a staff member to find the spot where they thought Megumi's remains were buried, and after looking around there they found some remains.
 Certain that the remains were Megumi's, the body was sent to Japan but a DNA test revealed that it was not the case.

 Thae believed that Kim Jong Il, desperately wanting normalization of relations and economic aid, had not deliberately sent fake remains and was genuinely surprised by the resultant outrage from the Japanese press and the Koizumi government.
 When the Japanese offer of normalization was rescinded, contingent on further progress over the abductions issue, Kim allegedly told Kang, "As expected, the Japs can't be trusted.
 The American bastards are better."